Chiayen0503/Dead-woods-detection-with-Mask-RCNN/README.md

 # Train Mask RCNN on syntheic images to predict raw images
 * This repository holds my final year dissertation project.
 The project is extended from EU CanHeMon which suggested using neural network may help detect standing deadtrees.
-Link to my paper: https://www.dropbox.com/home/deadwood-september?preview=report.pdf

 * The project will help you build your own synthetic data with coco-style annotations and train a Mask RCNN model in a tensorflow docker.